dejandjenic/dejandjenic.github.io/input/projects/genesysssg/themes.md

 | SolidState | <a href="https://github.com/dejandjenic/GenesysSSG.Themes.SolidState/" target=_blank>link</a> | <a href="https://dejandjenic.github.io/GenesysSSG.Themes.SolidState.Demo/" target=_blank>demo</a> |
 | JackTheBlogger | <a href="https://github.com/dejandjenic/GenesysSSG.Themes.JackTheBlogger/" target=_blank>link</a> | <a href="https://dejandjenic.github.io/GenesysSSG.Themes.JackTheBlogger.Demo/" target=_blank>demo</a> |
 | MinimalCache | <a href="https://github.com/dejandjenic/GenesysSSG.Themes.MinimalCache/" target=_blank>link</a> | <a href="https://dejandjenic.github.io/GenesysSSG.Themes.MinimalCache.Demo/" target=_blank>demo</a> |

+## New theme
+to create new theme start by using file from https://github.com/dejandjenic/GenesysSSG.Themes.ZeroTheme

+edit content of the *.template files and publish it to public git repo or include it in ou template directory.